Gayatripatro/PythonLearning/Programming Questions.md

 Prime_num = [num for num in range(2, 100) if all(num % i != 0 for i in range(2, num))]
 print(Prime_num)
 ```
+* Palindrome Palooza: [Create a list of all 3-digit palindromic numbers using list comprehension. (e.g., 121, 133, 292)]
 * Write a Python function to count the occurrences of a specific element in a list.
 * Write a Python function to merge two sorted lists into a single sorted list.
 * Write a Python function to rotate a given list to the left by a specified number of positions.